 The nut should initially be placed by hand then tightened partially with a socket wrench, just enough to fit snug with the wheel.
 Following this, a properly calibrated torque wrench tightens each nut fully until the wrench clicks.
 A star or crisscross pattern is ideal to ensure evenly distributed stress.
 Lubricant is generally not needed, as the torque wrench will be able to handle the task if set properly.
 A steady hand and proper specifications will have your lug nuts installed or tightened in no time.

-Correctly applying torque is critical to proper installation of lugs without causing any damage.
+Correctly applying torque is critical to the proper installation of lugs without causing any damage.
 Torque wrenches can be calibrated to a fixed tightness measured by foot per pound, and the manual will tell you the right torque to use.
 For most modern vehicles, this is somewhere within 60 to 120 ft./lbs.
 Impact wrenches deliver intense torque far higher than vehicle specifications: up to 450 ft./lbs., without any easy way to mitigate or control it.

 What About Lug Bolts?